Have you recently placed a loved one into care?

 Step 2 - Contact the local authority

-If the problem has been left unresolved by the home and manager, then you can raise your complaint with the local authority that fund your relative's care.
+If the problem has been left unresolved by the home and Manager, then you can raise your complaint with the local authority that funds your relative's care.

 Step 3 - Contact the Local Government and Social Care Ombudsman